There are many reasons why a child may soil including:

 Returning to the ward

-You will be asked to return to the ward two to four weeks after surgery to have the catheter tube removed.
+You will be asked to return to the ward four to six weeks after surgery to have the catheter tube removed.
 You will then be taught to insert a catheter into the ACE channel (stoma) for carrying out a washout.
 In between washouts, a small silicone plug will be placed into the stoma.
 This should stay in the stoma all the time, only being removed when a washout is needed.
 The stoma can shrink a little after the operation but this is prevented from being a problem by using the silicone plug.

 Washouts at home

 Your nurse at GOSH will give you enough supplies to start doing bowel washouts.
-After this your family doctor will prescribe further supplies.
+After this your family doctor (GP) will prescribe further supplies.
 Remember to order enough supplies in plenty of time.
 If you have any problems, please contact your specialist nurse.

-It can take many weeks for a child to be free from soiling completely.
+It can take many weeks for a child to be free from oiling completely.
 It can help to keep a daily diary of progress.
 You will be able to keep in contact with your nurse if you have any questions or concerns.
 Your surgeon will also arrange a review in the outpatients department to discuss your child’s progress.